rreilink/xta_harddisk_emulator/doc/xta.md

 -------------------------------

 ### Command block
 Commands are written to the drive as a series of 6 bytes which are written in succession to the command register (0x320).

-Before the start of a command block, the host waits for bit drive_bsy in sync_in to be cleared.
-Then for each byte, the host waits for bit data_rdy in sync_in to be set, and outputs the byte to the command register.
-The contents of the command block is as follows:
+A command that does *not* require DMA data transfer is sent by the host using the following procedure:

+- Write 0x2 to the irq_drq_ena register (bit irq_ena high, drq_ena low)
+- Wait until bit drive_bsy in the sync_in register is cleared
+- For 6 bytes:
+  - wait until bit data_rdy in the sync_in register is set
+  - output the byte to the command register
+- Enable the IRQ5 interrupt on the PIC interrupt controller
+- Wait for IRQ5
+- Check the error bit in status.
+If set:
+  - If bits invalid_cmd in the status register are 00, perform a sense operation to find the cause.
+Otherwise, return error=01H Invalid command

+A command that *does* require DMA data transfer is sent by the host using the following procedure:

+- Wait until bit drive_bsy in the sync_in register is cleared
+- For 6 bytes:
+  - wait until bit data_rdy in the sync_in register is set
+  - output the byte to the command register
+- Wait until bit data_cmd_rdy in the sync_in register is set
+- Check the error bit in status.
+If set:
+  - If bits invalid_cmd in the status register are 00, perform a sense operation to find the cause.
+Otherwise, return error=01H Invalid command
+- Setup the DMA controller to transfer the apropriate amount of bytes
+- Write 0x3 to the irq_drq_ena register (bits irq_ena and drq_ena high)
+- Enable DRQ3 mask of the DMA controller
+- Enable the IRQ5 interrupt on the PIC interrupt controller
+- Write 0x10 to the sync_out register (bit dma_start)
+- Wait for IRQ5
+- Check the error bit in status.
+If set:
+  - If bits invalid_cmd in the status register are 00, perform a sense operation to find the cause.
+Otherwise, return error=01H Invalid command

 | Byte | Contents |
 | -----| -------- |